-- 104. Exempt the following types of leases from separate public review beyond that required under City Charter Section 9.188by applicable City regulations: - a.
-Short-term (0- to 10-year) leases and turnover leasing for maritime, light-industrial/PDR, existing office, retail, and restaurant spaces (except leases in Southern Waterfront facilities that are subject to Policy 10 above). b.
-Intermediate-term (longer than 10-year) lease renewal or re-lease of historic bulkhead buildings for existing public-oriented use, including restaurant and retail activities that, under current Board of Supervisors policy, already require review and approval by the Port Commission and Board of Supervisors, along with opportunities for public comment.
+- 10. Exempt the following types of leases from separate public review beyond that required under City Charter Section 9.188: - a.
+Short-term (0- to 10-year) leases and turnover leasing for maritime, light-industrial/PDR, existing office, retail, and restaurant spaces. - b.
+Intermediate-term (longer than 10-year) lease renewal or re-lease of historic bulkhead buildings for existing publicoriented use, including restaurant and retail activities that, under current Board of Supervisors policy, already require review and approval by the Port Commission and Board of Supervisors, along with opportunities for public comment.